WebSourceGroup/SEO-Booster-Rocket/readme.txt

 * added rel="nofollow" for SEO
 * updated bug where search form doesn't point to the correct URI when initially using the State, County & Town navigation.

+= 1.1.1.2 =
+* Added dynamic page title functionality based on selected Geography.
+This is for SEO purposes.

 == Upgrade Notice ==

+= 1.1.1.2 =
+SEO Improvements when selecting Geography.

 = 1.1.1.1 =
 Updated no follow, autocomplete lite, other template data.